Start the Preliminary

 Conventional loans are common franchise funding sources, but they are usually limited to existing business owners seeking unit expansion, or new owners with very specific direct experience.
 In addition, lenders are looking for collateral in real estate that can be attached to mitigate their risk.
 Terms generally run 5-10 years.

-Finding a source for funding your equipment purchase or lease will increase your chances of finding money for the rest of your new business.
+Finding a source for funding your equipment purchase or lease will increase your chances of finding money for funding the rest of your business.
 At the very least, it will reduce the amount you need from other franchise funding sources.
 Check with your franchisor to see if they have any deals with one or more equipment leasing and financing sources.